 Here’s a little video we made on our trip to Sticky Waterfall in Chiang Mai!

-You are going to love the Sticky Waterfall Chiang Mai, they are a day out in Thailand that you will never forget.
+You are going to love the Sticky Waterfall in Chiang Mai, they are a free day out in Thailand that you will never forget.
 And remember what I said about the picnic.
 I can highly recommend the mix fruit smoothies!